 How to communicate under pressure (part two)

 I did not expect to be writing a ‘Part Two’.
-However, I received some gentle probing on the first one so decided to be responsive and write Part Two.
+However, I received some gentle probing on the first one so decided to be responsive and write a follow-up.

 A contact of mine, a Managing Director in a large European bank, got in touch with me after reading Part One and said “Great start, but I was hoping for some really slamming top tips!”
 This is very useful feedback for me.
 But, it surfaces an important and overlooked point regarding behaviour change or skills development.
 My reply to him was “You can’t teach someone how to play golf over lunch.
 Practice is the only way”.
 That is the reality.
 If you could improve a skill by reading a blog, it would be great wouldn’t it?